27 February 2026

 This matters more for landscape architecture than for other design professions.
 A photo of a building tells you what the building is.
 A photo of a landscape doesn’t.
 An aerial of a courtyard garden and an aerial of a regional park can look almost identical.
 Without text, a visitor can’t tell what you do, where you work, or at what scale.

-The fix: pick one strong image.
+Pick one strong image.
 Drop the carousel.
-Add a plain-language descriptor above the fold, not a tagline, something like: "We design parks, campuses, and public spaces across Australia."
-Without it, visitors who can't figure out what you do in five seconds move to the next firm.
+Add a plain-language descriptor above the fold, not a tagline, something like: “We design parks, campuses, and public spaces across Australia.”
+Without it, visitors who can’t figure out what you do in five seconds move to the next firm.

 2. Can I see work like mine?